 Bird’s nest parenting is thought to have originated in 2000, when a Virginia court agreed that the best solution for two young children involved them staying in their family home, according to an article in The Telegraph.

 This option is most successful when the parents are co-parenting, rather than being in an arrangement where there is a custodial parent and a “visiting” parent, the Psychology Today article stated.

-“Because divorce can become contentious and emotions often are raw, this arrangement isn’t suitable for every couple,” says John Griffith, an Encinitas family lawyer who is certified as a family law specialist.
+“Because divorce can become contentious and emotions often are raw, this arrangement isn’t suitable for every couple,” says John Griffith.
 “However, in situations where the split is amicable and both parents want to put their children’s needs above their own needs, this is an option.”